 It might involve converting data from one format to another, aligning data structures, and handling any necessary translations.
 This step ensures that data sent from one system is correctly understood and processed by the other system.

 Sometimes, point-to-point integrations involve putting messages in queues to manage the data flow.
-These messages are inserted in a queue when dispatched from a sender.
+These messages are inserted into a queue when dispatched from a sender.
 They are accepted based on the queue order at the receiving end.

 You can thus ensure the correct order of message delivery and prevent any data loss through this queuing mechanism.